carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Strict association between the filesystem path and library/namespace

-Several languages create a strict association between the filesystem path, and the method for pulling in an API.
+Several languages create a strict association between the method for pulling in an API and the path to the file that provides it.
 For example:

 -   In C++, `#include` refers to specific files without any abstraction.
-    -   For example, `#include "path/to/file.h"` means there's a file `path/to/file.h`.
+    -   For example, `#include "PATH/TO/FILE.h"` means there's a file `PATH/TO/FILE.h`.
 -   In Java, `package` and `import` both reflect filesystem structure.
-    -   For example, `import path.to.file` means there's a file `path/to/file.java`.
+    -   For example, `import PATH.TO.FILE;` means there's a file `PATH/TO/FILE.java`.
 -   In Python, `import` requires matching filesystem structure.
-    -   For example, `import path.to.file` means there's a file `path/to/file.py`
+    -   For example, `import PATH.TO.FILE` means there's a file `PATH/TO/FILE.py`.
 -   In TypeScript, `import` refers to specific files.
+    -   For example, `import {...} from 'PATH/TO/FILE';` means there's a file `PATH/TO/FILE.ts`.

 For contrast:

 -   In Go, `package` uses an arbitrary name.
+    -   For example, `import "PATH/TO/NAME"` means there is a directory `PATH/TO` that contains one or more files starting with `package NAME`.

+In Carbon, we could say that `import PACKAGE library("PATH/TO/LIBRARY")` means there are one more more files `PACKAGE/PATH/TO/LIBRARY(.impl)?.carbon`.

 Advantages: